Leslie Thornton (sculptor): Career

 In 1951 Thornton graduated from the Royal College of Art and joined the Royal Society of British Sculptors.
 He began work as a visiting lecturer at Bromley School of Art, Hammersmith School of Art and Central School of Art, before taking the post of Senior Lecturer at the University of Sunderland in 1965.
 In 1970 he left this position to head up the Sculpture Department at the University of Stafford.

 Thornton was a sculptor linked to the celebrated Geometry of Fear group which redefined the medium in post-war Britain.
 He considered line rather than mass to be the expression of a more urgent fleetingly emotive quality in the uneasy atmosphere of the immediate post war years.

 Thornton sculpted in metal having been inspired by the idea of making three-dimensional equivalents of the drawings of Rembrandt, which he hugely admired.
 This he achieved by welding “a little comb” of tiny, fine metal rods to emulate Rembrandt's cross-hatching, a theory he successfully put into practice in one of his earliest sculptures, Roundabout 1955, Peggy Guggenheim Collection.

-His key sculptures from the 1950s and 1960s were unique, designed and welded individually rather than cast in a series and are therefore now exceptionally rare.
+His key sculptures from the 1950s and 1960s were designed and welded individually rather than cast in a series and are therefore now very rare.